luau-lang/rfcs/docs/user-defined-type-functions.md

 Methods under a different type heading (ex: `Singleton`) imply that the methods are only available for those types.
 At the implementation level, there is a check to make sure that the type-specific methods are being called on the correct types.
 For instance, `getindexer()` asserts that `istable()` is true.

 #### typelib
-All attributes of newly created typelib are initialized with empty tables / arrays and `typelib:getnil()`.
-For instance, `typelib:newtable()` initializes its properties with an empty table and index / index result type as `typelib:getnil()`.
+All attributes of newly created typelib are initialized with empty tables / arrays and `typelib.getnil()`.
+For instance, `typelib.newtable()` initializes its properties with an empty table and index / index result type as `typelib.getnil()`.

 | Function Declaration | Return Type | Description |
 | ------------- | ------------- | ------------- |